Responsible Sourcing & Animal Welfare

 e) Obtaining appropriate certification for the Company itself through independent audits.

-1.9.
+1.10.
 The Company sets measurable objectives and targets against the criteria set out in this policy.
-These are reviewed annually, and the results used to determine the following year’s objectives, the results of which are not published.
+These are reviewed annually, and the results used to determine the following year’s objectives.

 2. Responsible Sourcing